ttishihara/whatrthose/docs/_sources/tutorial.rst.txt

  * Create a new policy (Service: S3, Actions: List(All), Read(All), Write(All), Permissions Management(PutObjectAcl))
  * Attach new policy to IAM role aws-elasticbeanstalk-ec2-role

 3. Launch EC2 instance.
+Make sure to add at least 50GB of storage.
 Any instance type is fine (Anaconda with Python3 AMI recommended).

 4. The EC2 should be setup with: